-In the 2010 MSGP, benchmark limits were at, above, or below Arizona's water quality standards, some parameters had no applicable Arizona water quality standard.
-In the 2019 MSGP, the action limits for most parameters for routine analytical monitoring are derived from Arizona surface water quality standards.
-This is to be protective of the specific receiving water that receives the stormwater discharge and to assess a correlation between pollutant concentrations and whether or not the site may be causing or contributing to an exceedance of a water quality standard.
+In the 2024 MSGP, the action limits for most parameters for routine analytical monitoring are derived from Arizona surface water quality standards, consistent with the 2019 MSGP.
+This is to be protective of the specific protected surface water that receives the stormwater discharge and to assess a correlation between pollutant concentrations and whether or not the site may be causing or contributing to an exceedance of a water quality standard.

-The actual action levels will be specified by myDEQ when the applicant applies for the NOI and selects the applicable receiving water(s).
-The concentration applied as alert levels for routine analytical monitoring will assign the lowest of the acute designated uses for the receiving water (selected on the NOI).
+The actual action levels will be specified by myDEQ when the applicant applies for the NOI and selects the applicable protected surface water(s).
+The concentration applied as alert levels for routine analytical monitoring will assign the lowest of the acute designated uses for the protected surface water (selected on the NOI).
 If no acute standard exists, the lowest of the chronic standard will apply.
-If the selected receiving water is listed as a tributary, then the tributary designated uses rule (R18-11-105), will apply.
+If the selected protected surface water is listed as a tributary, then the tributary designated uses rule (R18-11-105), will apply.
 For total phosphorus and total nitrogen, for dischargers within 2.5 miles of surface waters listed in A.A.C.
 R18-11-109.F., the single sample maximum value for that parameter would be applied.
-This process of first applying the acute standard and if no acute, apply the chronic standard follows U.S. EPA's application of Water Quality Criteria as benchmarks in the federal 2015 MSGP.
+This process of first applying the acute standard and if no acute, apply the chronic standard follows U.S. EPA's application of Water Quality Criteria as benchmarks in the federal 2021 MSGP.
+For discharges to non-WOTUS ephemeral waters that may reach a downstream protected surface water, the aquatic and wildlife ephemeral (A&We) standards will be used to set action levels.